osmandapp/docs/content/osmand/plan-route/index.md

 ![Plan route straight_line](/assets/images/plan-route/plan-route-straight-line.png)

 Straight line is useful for simple distance measurement, azimuth info or for areas not covered by routing data (off-road and off-path areas).

+- Click to Add button for adding shaping points or just click to the screen.

 - Click to the profile button for choosing application profile.
 The route will be calculated between points by routing of your profile.